 Being a successful leader in modern, complex organizations requires a shrewd level of attention to at least eight dimensions.
 Most people only focus on one or two.
-Savvy people are playing in all the dimensions at once.
+Savvy people are playing in all eight dimensions at once.

 1. Knowledge & Skills